BuddyForms/BuddyForms/readme.txt

 * Comments
 * Post Status
 * Featured Image
+* File
 * Hidden
 * HTML
 * Date
+* and more coming all the time

-More Fields available by Add-Ons
+Also more Fields available by Add-Ons

 ---